Table of Contents

 #31 Volunteer at a charity together

-#32 Take turns to answer deep questions
+#32 Take turns answering deep questions

 Here are some questions to get you started: